AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-5.md

 <!--- AC-2042-->

 *  The favicon icon upload form now supports `.ico` file types.
-Previously, when you tried to upload a favicon file with this extension type in the Admin, {{ site.data.var.ce }} displayed this error: `Warning: imagecreatefromstring(): one parameter to a memory allocation multiplication is negative or zero, failing operation gracefully in /var/www/html/vendor/magento/module-media-storage/Model/File/Validator/Image.php on line 64`.
+Previously, when you tried to upload a favicon file with this extension type in the Admin, Magento Open Source displayed this error: `Warning: imagecreatefromstring(): one parameter to a memory allocation multiplication is negative or zero, failing operation gracefully in /var/www/html/vendor/magento/module-media-storage/Model/File/Validator/Image.php on line 64`.
 [GitHub-34858](https://github.com/magento/magento2/issues/34858)

 <!--- AC-3122-->